mrocamora/mir_workshop/README.md

 #### The notebooks

-The notebook are intended for addressing some MIR tasks.
+The notebook are intended for addressing some traditional MIR tasks.
 The fundamentals of the techniques are discussed during the workshop lectures.
-Please refer to the [Fundamentals of Music Processing (FMP)](https://www.audiolabs-erlangen.de/fau/professor/mueller/bookFMP) book for a great introduction to some essential topics on MIR.
+Please refer to the [Fundamentals of Music Processing (FMP)](https://www.audiolabs-erlangen.de/fau/professor/mueller/bookFMP) book for a great introduction to some essential topics in MIR.

-These notebooks are based on the [FMP notebooks](https://www.audiolabs-erlangen.de/resources/MIR/FMP) that are an extension of the ook.
+These notebooks are based on the [FMP notebooks](https://www.audiolabs-erlangen.de/resources/MIR/FMP) that are an extension of the book.